 We ask all blacksmithing groups and individuals to consider making a donation to help us reach our final fundraising goal of $650,000.
 There are many ways for you to assist with this project, such as various naming opportunities of equipment, forges, or parts of the building, and even the option of buying a beam that can be labeled with an individual's name or a smith's touch mark.

 In June 2009, members of the Timber Framers Guild, community members, students and volunteers began cutting and shaping the timbers needed to construct the building's frame.
 After countless hours of preparation, these workers joined hundreds of hand-shaped beams and pegs to form the massive shell of the Clay Spencer Blacksmith Shop.

 To commemorate the raising, the Folk School launched a "buy-a-beam" campaign.
 We are encouraging students, organizations, and community members to purchase and name the 258 beams that compose this building's frame.
 The Timber Framers Guild has created a 3-D map of the design that will help donors locate their beam once the building has been constructed.

 Beams can be purchased for $1000 each.
-If you are interested in purchasing a beam or would like more information, please contact our development manager, Reed Caldwell, at (800) FOLK-SCH or by email at email@example.com.
+If you are interested in purchasing a beam or would like more information, please contact our Development Director, Kathi Osborne, at (800) FOLK-SCH or by email at email@example.com.
 By supporting this endeavor, you are not only helping the Folk School build a beautiful new shop, but playing a pivotal role in the future of blacksmithing in America.